-- If you do not have a hearing scheduled in immigration court, you received a Notice to Appear, and you have not filed your asylum application, you can submit your application by mail to the agency USCIS.
+- If your case does not appear on the automated case information hotline, you received a Notice to Appear, and you have not filed your asylum application, you can submit your application by mail to the agency USCIS.
 In this case, USCIS will send your application to the immigration court where you will then have a hearing.

 - You can call 1-800-898-7180 or visit this website and enter your A number to find out if your case has been filed in immigration court.
 See this resource for more detail.

 - You can use these sample letters to notify the immigration court and the BIA that you believe you are a Mendez Rojas class member.